After generations of Kaiju

 - In Tengen Toppa Gurren Lagann, the Humongous Mecha are shown to be vulnerable to concentrated small-arms fire (something that Yoko uses to her advantage on a number of occasions).
 This hasn't stopped some viewers from asking, "Why are they shooting at the robots when they know it won't do any good?" later on.

 - Neon Genesis Evangelion takes this one seriously.
 On the one hand, they try bullets, missiles, and clean nukes on the angels; but part of the reason the Evas exist is that the Angels are protected by a force field (they call it an AT field) that only the Evas can cancel out with their own AT fields.
 Though there are cases where science fiction-based weapons do defeat them.
+For example: Ramiel is destroyed by a high powered energy rifle that requires the use of the entire power grid across the entire country of Japan to power.

 - The trope is averted in Macross for both the Zentradi and their battle pods.
 While Zentradi (at least those of Bretai's type) are powerful enough to dismember Giant Mecha with their bare hands, human weaponry or Zentradi weapons wielded by humans can take them down in an instant.